renzbagaporo/serialsniff/README.md

 sniff.proxy                                             # proxy port where the host program should be connected instead sniff.data_queue                                        # Python queue where incoming/outgoing data is put whenever available
 ```

-The command-line interface is implemented using the `SerialSniff` class.

 ### Limitations